 1910-1920

+This decade saw some of the earliest modern rubber athletic shoes, including the first basketball shoes by Converse.
 While the sneakers in this picture were manufactured around 2015, the style of Chuck Taylor All Star Sneakers (commonly known as “Chucks”) has changed very little since the company began manufacturing them in 1908.

 Chuck Taylor All Star Sneakers, Converse, Inc. (founded 1908), Boston, Massachusetts, ca. 2015.
 Cotton, metal, rubber, canvas.
 Gift of Adam Osgood.